 Engelberg

-Location: Switzerland, canton of Obwalden
+Location: Switzerland, Canton of Obwalden

-Type of village: Hotel
+Type of establishment: Hotel

-Year of opening: 1959
+Year opened: 1959

-Year of closing: 1993
+Year closed: 1993

-At the head of this Junior Village, Gérard Messseiller, surrounded by a small GO team, takes care of children from 4 to 15 years old and offers activities especially for them during the day.
-In the restaurant, tables called Junior tables are reserved.
+At the head of this Junior Village, Gérard Messseiller, supported by a small team of Club Med staff, looked after children aged 4 to 15 and offered activities specifically for them during the day.
+In the restaurant, tables called "Junior Tables" were reserved for them.

 The journey